Betty Kaunda: First Lady of Zambia

-She was the First Lady of Zambia from October 1964 to November 1991.
-As the First Lady, she was part of many diplomatic visits and matron of many organizations.
-As per political observers, she led a very simple life even after becoming the First Lady and never gave in to the luxuries of the position.
+She was the first lady of Zambia from October 1964 to November 1991.
+As the first lady, she was part of many diplomatic visits and matron of many organizations.
+As per political observers, she led a very simple life even after becoming the first lady and never gave in to the luxuries of the position.
 She authored her autobiography along with Stephen A. Mpashi and the book was brought out during 1969.
-She wore traditional chitenge outfits advising her fellow women to wear decent dress and to avoid mimicking outfits from foreign countries. she also advised young ladies who were ready for marriage to conserve the African tradition (Zambian culture).
+She wore traditional chitenge outfits advising her fellow women to wear decent dress and to avoid mimicking outfits from foreign countries.
+She also advised young ladies who were ready for marriage to conserve the African tradition (Zambian culture).
 When invited to a kitchen party by giving them a present of the mbabula, broom, chitenge as a true woman as this is how she started her life.

 Kenneth Kaunda and Betty were considered frontrunners in AIDS eradication in the country.
 Many scholars appreciated them for leading the way to allow them to be tested for HIV/AIDS and publish the results.

 She maintained a calm stature during later struggles when her husband was imprisoned during the 1990s.
 Betty had been active in opposing the encouragement of political parties to offer beer to youths, reflecting thoughts of her husband who threatened to quit presidency on account of excessive drinking prevalent in the society.
 She was involved in collecting donations during a copper mine accident, which left several killed.
 She received the Indira Gandhi Non-violence award from UNIP for her efforts on non-violence and peace missions.

 Later years

 Kaunda was considered the national mother by Zambian citizens, who often referred to her by the honorific nickname, Mama Betty Kaunda.
 She suffered from diabetes for many years.

-Betty Kaunda died in the early hours of 19 September 2012 in Harare, Zimbabwe, while visiting her daughter.
+Betty Kaunda died in the early hours of 18 September 2013, aged 84 in Harare, Zimbabwe, while visiting her daughter, Kaunda Banda.
 Kaunda and the other family members left for Harare to receive her body.
-She was 83-years old and was survived by her husband, eight children, 30 grandchildren and eleven great grandchildren.
+She was survived by her husband, eight children, 30 grandchildren and eleven great grandchildren.

-Kaunda was given state funeral as the former First Lady of Zambia.
-She followed Christianity and her final rites were performed based on Christian practices.
-Her funeral, held at the Cathedral of Holy Cross in Lusaka on 28 September 2012, was attended by diplomats from other countries, state officials and thousands of Zambians.
+Kaunda was given state funeral as the former first lady of Zambia.
+She followed Christianity (for she was an Anglican, despite having a Presbyterian husband belonging to the United Church of Zambia) and her final rites were performed based on Christian practices.
+Her funeral, held at the Cathedral of Holy Cross in Lusaka on 27 September 2013, was attended by diplomats from other countries, state officials and thousands of Zambians.
 The government declared three days of national mourning, while television and radio stations played hymns dedicated to her during the morning and evening.
 Her burial was planned initially for Lubwa Mission, but was moved to the capital Lusaka on account of waning health of Kaunda.